Samuel Simpson Sharpe: Death and legacy

 On May 25, 1918, Sharpe died by suicide, jumping from a hospital window to his death.
 Due to the stigma surrounding suicide and mental illness, Sharpe's history was largely forgotten in Canada for almost 100 years.

 Sharpe's name was included in the Great War Memorial at the Law Society of Ontario's library in Osgoode Hall.

 In 2014, Member of Parliament Erin O'Toole and Senator Romeo Dallaire inaugurated the Lieutenant Colonel Sam Sharpe Veterans Mental Health breakfast to showcase veterans’ mental health issues and to recognize those "who have sought help for their operational stress injuries and are leading productive lives."

 In 2016, a bronze plaque including the likeness of Sharpe by sculptor Tyler Briley acknowledging Sharpe's service as an MP and soldier was commissioned for installation in the Centre Block of Canada's Parliament.
 The plaque was unveiled in the foyer of the House of Commons on November 7, 2018.

-In 2019 the Durham Regional was renamed the Lieutenant-Colonel Samuel S. Sharpe, DSO, MP Courthouse.
+In 2019, the Durham Regional Courthouse was renamed the Lieutenant-Colonel Samuel S. Sharpe, DSO, MP Courthouse.